 If you start protecting your Rouse Day, focus on tasks that truly move the needle, and regularly celebrate what you’ve done for your own business, you’ll begin to feel momentum again.
 You’ll break the cycle of busy work and start seeing real growth — not just behind the scenes, but in the world’s awareness of your business too.

-Am I spinning in the spiral — or moving the needle?
+So this week, ask yourself one question: Am I spinning in the spiral — or moving the needle?